dmki-tuwien/lpg-normalization/README.md

 ## Development
 For the generation of the parser of the dependencies, [ANTLR](https://www.antlr.org/) is used.
-On macOS ANTLR can be installed using [Homebrew](https://brew.sh/):
+On macOS, ANTLR can be installed using [Homebrew](https://brew.sh/):
 `brew install antlr`.